Strictly strategy-proof auctions: Environment

-So it cannot be that both terms on the left-hand side are strictly positive.
-By \eqref{eq:dev_payoff}, this contradicts the hypothesis that $t^i$ strictly prefers not to mimic $r^i$ and vice-versa.}

-Suppose that $(X,P)$ is such that for each $i$ and $t^{-i}$, $X^i(\cdot,t^{-i})$ is strictly increasing and the envelope formula \eqref{eq:env} holds.
-Then payoff losses from mimicking are given by \eqref{eq:dev_payoff}.
-By inspection, \eqref{eq:dev_payoff} is strictly positive for any $r^i \neq t^i$ since $g^i_2(\cdot,s)$ and $X^i(\cdot,t^{-i})$ are strictly increasing; hence $(X,P)$ is strictly strategy-proof. \end{proof}

 \begin{remark} Suppose that each agent $i$ has a (type-independent) outside option worth $w^i$.
-Then strict strategy-proofness plus (interim) individual rationality are equivalent to strict monotonicity, the envelope formula \eqref{eq:env}, and $g^i( X^i(0,t^{-i}), 0 ) - P^i(0,t^{-i}) \geq w^i$ for each $i$ and $t^{-i}$. \end{remark}
+Then strict strategy-proofness plus (ex post) individual rationality are equivalent to strict monotonicity, the envelope formula \eqref{eq:env}, and $g^i( X^i(0,t^{-i}), 0 ) - P^i(0,t^{-i}) \geq w^i$ for each $i$ and $t^{-i}$. \end{remark}

+\begin{remark} Strict strategy-proofness does not admit a revelation principle: there are direct mechanisms $(X,P)$ which are not strictly strategy-proof, but which can be achieved as the strict dominant-strategy equilibrium of an \emph{indirect} mechanism. \footnote{We are grateful to an anonymous referee for pointing this out.} For example, $(X,P) \equiv (0,0)$ is not strictly strategy-proof, but can be implemented in strictly dominant strategies (by a mechanism in which each agent has only one action available to her). \end{remark}